brandondahler/Data.HashFunction/README.md

 Usage
 -----

 The usage for all hash functions has been standardized and is accessible via the System.Data.HashFunction.IHashFunction and System.Data.HashFunction.IHashFunctionAsync interfaces.
-The core package, Data.HashFunction, only contains wrappers for the .Net BCL's Cryptographic HashAlgorithm functions.
+The core package, Data.HashFunction.Core, only contains wrappers for the .Net BCL's Cryptographic HashAlgorithm functions.
 In order to use a different function, you will need to reference one of the implementation packages.

 Release Notes
 -------------